phluid61/internet-drafts/http2-encoded-data/draft.md

 supported by the downstream peer and forward it in one or more `ENCODED_DATA` frames.

-An intermediary MAY coalesce multiple adjacent `ENCODED_DATA` and `DATA` frames if all of the frames, with the optional exception of the final frame in the sequence, have the `CONTINUE_SEGMENT` flag set.
+An intermediary MAY coalesce multiple adjacent `ENCODED_DATA` and `DATA` frames if all of the frames, with the optional exception of the final frame in the sequence, have the `SEGMENT_CONTINUES` flag set.
 The coalesced payload MAY be subsequently emitted in any combination of `ENCODED_DATA` and `DATA` frames.
-The payload of any resulting `ENCODED_DATA` frame MUST be correctly encoded according to those frames' encodings; this could require the payloads of the original frames to be decoded and subsequently re-encoded into the new frames rather than simply concatenated.
+The payloads of any resulting `ENCODED_DATA` frame MUST be correctly encoded according to those frames' encodings; this could require the payloads of the original frames to be decoded and subsequently re-encoded into the new frames rather than simply concatenated.